EXCEL at Work - Complete MS Excel Mastery Beginner to Pro

 Are you ready to land your next job and increase your pay by 13%?

-This course is designed to teach you the basics and beyond of Excel 2016.
+This course is designed to teach you the basics of Microsoft Excel all the way to Excel mastery.
 It's perfect for you if you are a beginner or intermediate Excel user who needs to drastically increase your Excel skills to impress your boss, get a raise or even land a new job.
 Everything in the course is taught step-by-step in an easy, stress-free way.

 Note: This course is specifically designed for learning on a PC.
 If you are learning on a Mac, the shortcut keystrokes may be different on your machine.

 You'll start at the very beginning by opening and saving your first Excel document.
 Then you'll move on to: